dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 » ListIndex: This property returns the index number of the selected item or

-sets the item that’s selected (single selections only).
+sets the item that's selected (single selections only).
 The first item has a

 ListIndex of 0 (not 1).